alexnault/alexnault.dev/posts/why-i-over-engineer-my-blog.md

 But getting thoughts out there and sharing knowledge aren't the only goals of [alexnault.dev](https://alexnault.dev/).

-> Like many projects, it's an opportunity for playing around with ideas, technologies, and patterns.
+> Like most personal projects, it's an opportunity for playing around with ideas, technologies, and patterns.

 "Learning by doing" is my go-to strategy for proper knowledge retention.
 And I chose this website as a playground for it.